Terms & Conditions

 - if the Client has ordered several products: the day on which the Client, or a third party designated by the Client, received the last product.

 6.4.
-GoSmooth bears the costs of returning the product, which means that the Client can return the product free of charge.
-Any shipping costs paid by the Client and the purchase price paid for the product will be refunded to the Client if the entire order is returned.
+GoSmooth does not bear the costs of returning the product.
+The shipping costs paid by the Client and the purchase price paid for the product will be refunded to the Client if the entire order is returned.

 6.5.
 During the withdrawal period referred to in paragraph 1 above, the Client will treat the product and its packaging with the utmost care.
 The Client may not open the packaging or use the product unless this is necessary in order to determine the nature of the products, their features and their operation.